 On the 17th December 2015 Clackmannanshire approved the Education service moving to a cluster model of delivery.
-The move to a cluster model supports the need to redesign services for children and families whilst ensuring we have an effective workforce with the mix and range of skills to deliver the required services.
+The move to a cluster model supports the need to redesign services for children and families whilst ensuring we have an effective workforce with the mix and range of skills to deliver the required services across Clackmannanshire.

 Day care provision: due to the considerable physical expansion and capital investment in the last 2 years in nursery provision the number of children accessing day care in Alloa Family Centre has reduced significantly.
-There is now physical capacity in the nurseries to deliver day care for all of the children currently accessing day care in Alloa Family Centre whilst also supporting families who need additional family support in the nursery.
-To deliver on this it will involve the transfer of 8 day care staff and a small budget of £16,453 to Education services.
-This will ensure that the day care staff are able to provide additional family support to families identified through the nursery over the school holiday periods.
+There is now physical capacity in the nurseries to deliver early learning, childcare, day care for all of the children currently accessing day care in Alloa Family Centre whilst also supporting families who need additional family support in the nursery.
+To deliver on this it will involve the transfer of 8 day care staff and a budget of £7,483 to Education services.
+This will ensure that the day care staff are able to provide additional family support to identified families over the school holiday periods.

-- Outreach Provision, the Family Centre provides a range of Outreach supports to families within their homes and out in the Community.
+- Outreach Provision: The Family Centre provides a range of Outreach supports to families within their homes and out in the community.
 To work on the Community cluster, cluster /hubs model of service delivery going forward the Early Years & Family Workers would be realigned across the three clusters within the Social Services childcare service.
-This will continue to support and enhance the delivery of the additional parenting needs across Clackmannanshire. - Assessment and Contact: The Assessment and Contact service works with families in an intensive and highly focussed way.
+This will continue to support and enhance the delivery of the additional parenting needs across all of Clackmannanshire. - Assessment and Contact: The Assessment & Contact service works with families in an intensive and highly focussed way.
 Targeted at families who require specific intensive interventions to support their parenting capacity as decided through Statutory Social work Childcare service.
-Parenting
+Parenting Capacity Assessments to support improvements in Permanence Planning and Supervised Contacts.